 RONALD P. ERICKSON has been a director and officer of the Company since April 24, 2003.
-He currently serves as the Company's Chief Executive Officer and President.
 He was appointed to the positions of CEO and President on November 10, 2009.
-Earlier, he was appointed President and Chief Executive Officer of the Company on September 29, 2003, and resigned from this position on August 31, 2004 at which time he was appointed Chairman of the Board.
+Previously, Mr. Erickson was appointed President and Chief Executive Officer of the Company on September 29, 2003, and resigned from these positions on August 31, 2004.
+Mr. Erickson was Chairman of the Board from August 31, 2004 until May 2011.

 A senior executive with more than 30 years of experience in the high technology, telecommunications, micro-computer, and digital media industries, Mr. Erickson was the founder of Visualant.
 He is formerly Chairman, CEO and Co-Founder of Blue Frog Media, a mobile media and entertainment company; Chairman and CEO of eCharge Corporation, an Internet based transaction procession company, Chairman, CEO and Co-founder of GlobalTel Resources, a provider of telecommunications services; Chairman, Interim President and CEO of Egghead Software, Inc. the large software reseller where he was an original investor; Chairman and CEO of NBI, Inc.; and Co-founder of MicroRim, Inc. the database software developer.
 Earlier, Mr. Erickson practiced law in Seattle and worked in public policy in Washington, DC and New York, NY.
 Additionally, Mr. Erickson has been an angel investor and board member of a number of public and private technology companies.
 In addition to his business activities Mr. Erickson serves on the Board of Trustees of Central Washington University where he received his BA degree.
 He also holds a MA from the University of Wyoming and a JD from the University of California, Davis.
 He is licensed to practice law in the State of Washington.